BCDA-APS/epics-bluesky-vm/.create/README.md

 Install the Bluesky Framework into a [custom conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
-This will make package updates much simpler, espcially when the entire framework needs a periodic refresh.
+This will make package updates much simpler, especially when the entire framework needs a periodic refresh.

 ```sh